javascript-tutorial/en.javascript.info/1-js/04-object-basics/06-constructor-new/article.md

 Using constructor functions to create objects gives a great deal of flexibility.
 The constructor function may have parameters that define how to construct the object, and what to put in it.

-Of course, we can add to `this` not only properties, but methods as well.
+Of course, we can add `this` to, not only properties, but methods as well.

 For instance, `new User(name)` below creates an object with the given `name` and the method `sayHi`: